In this vignette, we demonstrate how complex structural types in Presto can be translated into R types (e.g., vectors, list, and tibbles).

 typed vectors in R.

-S of primitive typesWe first create a table with MAPS
+MAPS of primitive typesWe first create a table with MAPSs of all supported

 primitive Presto data types using the